Computing Optimal Persistent Cycles for Levelset Zigzag on Manifold-like Complexes: Introduction

 Computationally, optimal cycle problems for homology in both persistence and non-persis\-tence settings are NP-hard in general~\cite{chambers2009minimum,chen2011hardness,dey2019persistent,dey2020computing}.
-Other than the optimal homology basis algorithms in dimension one~\cite{busaryev2012annotating,dey2018efficient,dey2010approximating}, to our knowledge, all polynomial-time algorithms for such problems aim at manifold-like complexes~\cite{borradaile2017minimum,chambers2009minimum,chen2011hardness,dey2020computing,erickson2005greedy}.
-In particular, the existing algorithms for general dimensions~\cite{chen2011hardness,dey2020computing} exploit the dual graph structure of given complexes and reduce the optimal cycle problem in codimension one to a minimum cut problem.
-In this paper, we find a way of applying this technique to computing an optimal sequence of levelset persistent cycles -- one that has the minimum {\it sum} of weight.
+Other than the optimal homology basis algorithms in dimension one~\cite{busaryev2012annotating,dey2018efficient,dey2010approximating}, to our knowledge, all polynomial-time algorithms for such problems aim at manifolds or manifold-like complexes~\cite{borradaile2017minimum,chambers2009minimum,chen2011hardness,dey2020computing,erickson2005greedy}.
+In particular, the existing algorithms for \emph{general dimensions}~\cite{chen2011hardness,dey2020computing} exploit the dual graph structure of given complexes and reduce the optimal cycle problem in codimension one to a minimum cut problem.
+In this paper, we find a way of applying this technique to computing an \emph{optimal sequence} of levelset persistent cycles -- one that has the minimum {\it sum} of weight.
 Our approach which also works for general dimensions differs from previous ones to account for the fact that a sequence of optimal cycles instead of a single one need to be computed.
-We assume the input to be a generalization of $(\Dim+1)$-manifold called {\it weak $(\Dim+1)$-pseudomanifold}~\cite{dey2020computing}: \begin{definition} A weak $(\Dim+1)$-pseudomanifold is a simplicial complex in which each $\Dim$-simplex has no more than two $(\Dim+1)$-cofaces. \end{definition} Given an arbitrary PL function on a weak $(\Dim+1)$-pseudomanifold ($\Dim\geq 1$), we show that an optimal sequence of levelset persistent $\Dim$-cycles can be computed in polynomial time for {\it any} type of levelset zigzag interval of dimension $\Dim$.
-This is in contrast to the standard persistence setting, where computing optimal persistent $\Dim$-cycles for one type of intervals (the {\it infinite} intervals) is NP-hard even for weak $(\Dim+1)$-pseudo\-manifolds~\cite{dey2020computing}.
-Note that among the four mentioned types of intervals in levelset zigzag, closed-open and open-closed intervals are symmetric so that everything concerning open-closed intervals can be derived directly from the closed-open case.
-Hence, for these two types of intervals, we address everything only for the closed-open case.
+We assume the input to be a generalization of $(\Dim+1)$-manifold called {\it weak $(\Dim+1)$-pseudomanifold}~\cite{dey2020computing}: